OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-01.md

 ## Esther 1:2

-in those days when King Ahasuerus sat on his royal throne in the citadel of Susa,
+during the time when King Ahasuerus was seated on his royal throne in the fortress of Susa,

 ## Esther 1:3